amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 - **Bugfix**: We've fixed an issue where the login window did not close automatically after logging into the Connect.

+- **Bugfix**: We've fixed an issue that prevented Contact Lens view from showing up if the assets were hosted on a different domain.

 ## 5.9 December 2020

 - **Feature**: Contact Lens Integration